Home

 “The world is betraying a whole generation with their silence,” she said.

-“It is a crime in opposition to humanity to allow a country to show into a jail for half its inhabitants,” she mentioned, adding that repercussions from the ongoing state of affairs in Afghanistan will probably be felt globally.
+“It is a crime in opposition to humanity to allow a rustic to turn into a jail for half its population,” she said, adding that repercussions from the continuing scenario in Afghanistan will be felt globally.

-Marzia, the professor, shared a similar sense of disappointment.
+Marzia, the professor, shared an analogous sense of disappointment.

-“We are a country that has produced some of the most good women leaders.
-I used to teach my college students the value of respecting and supporting ladies,” she said.
+“We are a country that has produced among the most sensible women leaders.
+I used to show my college students the value of respecting and supporting women,” she stated.

-“I gave hope to so many younger women and all of that has been thrown in [the] trash as meaningless,” she said.
+“I gave hope to so many younger girls and all of that has been thrown in [the] trash as meaningless,” she said.

-“My coronary heart breaks into items with each new ‘law’ and decrees they difficulty that contradicts our Islamic and Afghan values.”
+“My heart breaks into pieces with each new ‘regulation’ and decrees they subject that contradicts our Islamic and Afghan values.”

 Quelle: www.aljazeera.com